Central Falls, Rhode Island

 Central Falls is a city in Providence County, Rhode Island, United States.
 The population was 22,583 at the 2020 census.
 With an area of only 1.29 sqmi, it is the smallest and most densely populated city in the smallest state, and the 23rd most densely populated incorporated place in the United States.

-It is also one of only four incorporated places in New England that have a higher population density than the city of Boston (ranking second, behind the Massachusetts city of Somerville, an inner suburb of Boston).
+It is one of only four incorporated places in New England that have a higher population density than the city of Boston, ranking second, behind the Massachusetts city of Somerville, an inner suburb of Boston.
 The city takes its name from a waterfall on the Blackstone River.

-Central Falls went into receivership in May 2010, then filed for bankruptcy on August 1, 2011.
+Central Falls went into receivership in May 2010, then filed for bankruptcy in August 2011.
 After cutting jobs and services, it came out of bankruptcy in September 2012.

 History

 Before Europeans arrived, the area was home to Nipmuc, Wampanoag and Narragansett peoples.